DeNianYang/vldb20vrshopopt/README.md

-Full version of the paper "..." submitted to ???; see the PDF file.
+Full package of the paper "Optimizing Item and Subgroup Configurations for Social-Aware VR Shopping" submitted to VLDB 2020.

+- Full version of paper
+- Datasets and Algorithm codes